 - Pre-Qualifying Initial Inspections.
-For participants in the MTW program, the AHA will allow initial inspections of units to be conducted up to 90 days prior to unit lease-up.
+For participants in the HCV, PBV, FUP, EHV, and SV programs (as allowed under MTW) and VASH program (as allowed under the HUD-VASH Operating Requirements), the AHA will allow initial inspections of units to be conducted up to 90 days prior to unit lease-up.
 The unit must pass the HQS inspection before the effective date of the HAP Contract.
 Participants or landlords can request a special (interim) inspection at any time. - Periodic Inspections.
 The AHA will inspect each unit under lease at least once every three years to confirm that the unit still meets HQS.
 The inspection may be conducted in conjunction with the family's regular reexamination but also may be conducted separately.
 The AHA may elect to inspect more frequently if the owner or unit has a history of failing HQS inspections.
-Periodic inspection schedule will be determined by program: - o Annual Inspections: Moderate Rehabilitation Single Room Occupancy Units
+Periodic inspection schedule will be determined by program: - Annual Inspections: Moderate Rehabilitation Single Room Occupancy Units

-- Biennial Inspections: Families and participants under the Shelter Plus Care, VASH and EHV programs - Risk-Based Triennial Inspections: Families and participants included in the MTW program not listed above.
+- Biennial Inspections: Families and participants in the Shelter Plus program Care, VASH and EHV programs - O Risk-Based Triennial Inspections: Families and participants in the HCV (tenant-based only), FUP, VASH, EHV, and SV as allowed under the AHA's approved MTW activity.
 If a household passes their first triennial inspection they will remain on the triennial inspection schedule.
 If a household fails their first triennial inspection, they will have another inspection the following year.
 As such, the periodic inspection schedule for households is dependent on the result of the first inspection and the inspection schedule can change accordingly each time.